rieckpil/progmot/content/post/writing-a-book-remotely.md

 Both Spring Boot and AWS are more or less mature, at least in the areas that we talk about: SQS, SES, RDS, web development, etc. Still, there's much going on for the library that we're using for integrating AWS services ([Spring Cloud AWS](https://awspring.io/)).
 Furthermore, we also learn even better practices or different ways of doing things.

-Thanks to the agile nature of Leanpub and given the fact that we didn't have to ship a physical book to our readers, we are still able to update the eBook post-delivery.
+Thanks to the agile nature of Leanpub and given the fact that we didn't have to ship a physical book to our readers, we are still able to update the ebook post-delivery.
 Leanpub has a feature to notify the readers about a new version that they can then download for free.

 While we had no strict roadmap in mind, we all agreed to keep this book up-to-date to avoid a stale book.

-Whenever there's a new update for our eBook, we also send out a small release information email to our newsletter to give a short overview of the changes:
+Whenever there's a new update for our ebook, we also send out a small release information email to our newsletter to give a short overview of the changes:

 ![Stratospheric Post Release Mailing List Update](/img/stratospheric-ebook/stratospheric-post-release-mailing-list-update.png#center "Stratospheric Post Release Mailing List Update")

 On the financial side, we don't get rich from selling this book.
 It's some additional pocket money for us in the range of $150-300 for every author each month.

-To increase the visibility of our eBook, we listed it on Amazon Kindle.
+To increase the visibility of our ebook, we listed it on Amazon Kindle.
 While Amazon's royalty rules are not that generous compared to Leanpub, we primarily publish on Amazon as well to get in front of more developers.
 Amazon is one of the most significant search interfaces after Google and YouTube.

-We thought about a printed eBook version, but for now, we postponed this move as we believe our audience is more interested in reading technical books on their devices anyway.
+We thought about a printed ebook version, but for now, we postponed this move as we believe our audience is more interested in reading technical books on their devices anyway.
 However, at least I'd like to have a physical copy of this book on my bookshelf sometime in the future.

-Based on the feedback received so far, we also decided to build an online course on top of the eBook to provide some more in-depth coverage of various areas.
+Based on the feedback received so far, we also decided to build an online course on top of the ebook to provide some more in-depth coverage of various areas.
 Given my [existing experience with creating and launching technical online courses](https://progmot.com/post/creating-and-selling-my-first-online-course/), this will be a great opportunity to apply my lessons learned from my first courses.

 Getting to the end of the book, some publishers started to reach out to us.
 They wanted to publish Stratospheric from their publishing house and bring it to various marketplaces.
 The additional outreach may be significant, but the royalties are fairly small compared to Leanpub, especially when split into three equal parts.

-To stay independent, we opted against a publisher and published the eBook ourselves on Amazon to at least have  the enormous search traffic coming from this major e-commerce platform.
+To stay independent, we opted against a publisher and published the ebook ourselves on Amazon to at least have  the enormous search traffic coming from this major e-commerce platform.
 We know that Leanpub is a niche site, and not all developers are aware of this great source of technical books.
 However, given our existing audience from our blog, newsletter, Twitter, etc. we can easily make our potential readers aware via those channels.

 At the time of writing this article, we have 800 readers, which is a great success 🥳